foragepm/forage/readme.md

-  forage server             start the forage proxy server              [default] forage browse             open the forage UI forage seed               reseed any packages announced on IPFS forage import             load packages listed in forage.lock from IPFS forage republish          add local packages to IPFS and write to forage.lock forage watch              watch for new packages published upstream
+  forage server             start the forage proxy server              [default] forage browse             open the forage UI forage seed               reseed any packages announced on IPFS forage install            fetch and install all local packages forage import             load packages listed in forage.lock from IPFS forage republish          add local packages to IPFS and write to forage.lock forage watch              watch for new packages published upstream